Oluwa-Temmy/Java-Portfolio-Data-Structures-and-OOP-CS121-S23/README.md

 # 📁**CS121-S23**
 Portfolio repository for projects, assignments, and activities in CS121 for spring semester 2023.
+<br />This course has taught me about data structures and how they are used and the importance they have in the study of computer science.

+### :page_with_curl:Tools used
+- `IntelliJ Community 2022.3.1`
+- `Java v8`
+- `Oracle Open JDK Version 17.0.5`

 # 🔨Projects